-Positions Table displays a list of the jaw positions that were aligned with the buccal bite models.
-Bite Name displays aligned buccal bites.
+The positions table displays a list of the jaw positions that were aligned with the buccal bite models.
+Bite name displays the aligned buccal bites and can be renamed by double clicking on the bite name.
 Buccal bites can be deleted by clicking on the x button.